kokokino/backlog_beacon/README.md

    - Check that product IDs match between Hub and spoke
    - Verify API responses are being parsed correctly

-4. **Chat Messages Not Updating**
+4. **Game Database Not Populated**
-   - Ensure user is logged in and has subscription
+   - Run the database update script
+   - Check that the data source files are accessible
+   - Verify MongoDB connection

+5. **3D Bookshelf Performance Issues**
+   - Reduce the number of visible books
+   - Enable Babylon.js optimizations
-   - Check browser console for errors
+   - Check for memory leaks in the flyweight renderer
-   - Verify Meteor methods and publications are working

 ## Contributing